 The majority of participants agreed on this approach to the Customer Affidavit.
 One implementer asked for clarification, regarding Line 6, on whether it is legal to bar rate-paying customers from participating in the programs.

+CPUC Staff stated that it “does not believe limiting consequences to the current project is sufficient; the possibility of suspension of eligibility to participate in any California CPUC authorized EE projects is an important deterrent to providing inaccurate information.
+Also including a declaration that all information provided is accurate to the best of the certifier’s knowledge is important.”
+CPUC Staff also stated that is sees “no reason to vary the content of the affidavit based on the type or size of the project support.”
+CPUC also noted that "CPUC Staff believe a single affidavit instrument should be used for all projects and it should include all elements of the proposal.
+However some wording changes may be needed to ‘tighten’ the consequences to include future eligibility for participation in any California EE program authorized by the CPUC.”

 ORA provided the following recommendations:

 ORA appreciates the diligent effort on the part of T2WG stakeholders to craft a Customer Affidavit statement that balances a variety of stakeholder concerns.
 However, the draft report does not include a justification for varying the application of the Customer Affidavit Statement by customer tier.
 ORA recommends that the full Customer Affidavit Statement apply to customers in all tiers.